gHashTag/999-web/src/docs/leela-chakra-azumi-e-sports.md

 c.
 Manage offline/online activities that contribute to the collaboration’s success.

 4. Revenue Share Agreement

+4.1 Revenue Sharing Model:
-Both parties agree to a net revenue-sharing model for net revenue (revenue minus costs and taxes) generated as a result of the collaboration.
+Both parties agree to a net revenue-sharing model for all income generated as a result of the collaboration.

+4.2 Revenue Distribution:
-Net Revenue from [e.g., in-app purchases, advertisements, or event entry fees] will be shared as follows:
+Net Revenue will be shared as follows:
-Amuzi Esports (Party A): [Percentage]% of the total net revenue.
+- Amuzi Esports (Party A): [Percentage]% of the total net revenue
-[LeelaChakra Ai] (Party B): [Percentage]% of the total net revenue.
+- Leela Chakra AI (Party B): [Percentage]% of the total net revenue

-Net revenue is calculated after deducting platform fees, production costs, marketing expenses and taxes.
+4.3 Definition of Net Revenue:
+Net Revenue shall be calculated as follows:

+Gross Revenue
+- Less: Direct Platform Fees (app store commissions, payment gateway fees)
+- Less: Direct Marketing Expenses (specifically approved by both parties)
+- Less: Direct Production Costs (with itemized documentation)
+- Less: Applicable Taxes
+= Net Revenue

+4.4 Financial Transparency:
+- Both parties shall maintain detailed records of all revenue and expenses
+- Monthly financial reports shall be provided by the 10th of each following month
+- All expenses must be documented with receipts and approved by both parties
+- Each party has the right to audit financial records with 14 days notice
+- Both parties shall have access to real-time revenue data through a shared dashboard

+4.5 Payment Terms:
+- Revenue share payments shall be made monthly
+- Payments shall be processed within 15 days of the end of each month
+- All payments shall be made via bank transfer to designated accounts
+- Detailed payment statements shall accompany each payment

+4.6 Expense Approval:
+- Any expense exceeding $1,000 requires prior written approval from both parties
+- A quarterly budget for marketing and production costs shall be agreed upon in advance
+- Emergency expenses must be communicated within 24 hours

 5. Intellectual Property

+5.1 Ownership of Pre-Existing IP:
-Ownership: Each party retains ownership of their respective intellectual property.
+- Each party shall retain exclusive ownership of any pre-existing intellectual property rights owned by that party prior to the collaboration.
+- Any modifications or improvements to a party's pre-existing IP shall remain the property of that party.

+5.2 Ownership of New IP:
+- Any new intellectual property created solely by Leela Chakra AI during the collaboration shall remain the exclusive property of Leela Chakra AI.
+- Any new intellectual property created solely by Amuzi Esports shall remain the exclusive property of Amuzi Esports.
+- Intellectual property jointly created during the collaboration shall be jointly owned by both parties, with each party having equal rights to use and license such IP.

+5.3 Licensing:
-Licensing: [Leela Chakra Ai] grants Amuzi Esports a non-exclusive, royalty-free license to use their content, branding, and promotional material for the purpose of this collaboration.
+- Each party grants to the other party a non-exclusive, worldwide, royalty-free license to use their respective intellectual property solely for the purposes of this collaboration during the term of this agreement.
-Confidentiality: Both parties agree to keep confidential any proprietary information shared during the course of this collaboration.
-Non-Solicitation: Both parties agree that they will not attempt to solicit any employees, associates, consultants, partners, or business partners of the other Party during the subsistence of the Collaboration Agreement.
+- Any commercial exploitation of jointly developed IP outside the scope of this collaboration shall require mutual written agreement of both parties.

+5.4 Source Code and Technical Solutions:
+- All source code and technical solutions developed by Leela Chakra AI shall remain its exclusive intellectual property.
+- Amuzi Esports shall receive a license to use such code and solutions within the scope of the collaboration but shall not have rights to modify, sell, or transfer them to third parties without explicit written permission from Leela Chakra AI.

+5.5 Development Rights and Code Ownership:
+- All code, algorithms, and technical solutions created by Leela Chakra AI remain its exclusive intellectual property
+- This includes but is not limited to:
+  - Source code
+  - Algorithms
+  - Development methodologies
+  - Technical documentation
+  - Development tools and utilities
+  - APIs and interfaces
+  - Database schemas and structures
+  - Machine learning models and training data

+5.6 License Terms:
+- Amuzi Esports receives a non-exclusive, non-transferable license to use the developed solutions
+- The license is limited to the specific use cases defined in this agreement
+- Amuzi Esports may not:
+  - Sell or sublicense the technology to third parties
+  - Modify the source code without written permission
+  - Use the technology for purposes outside this agreement
+  - Reverse engineer or decompile the solutions

+5.7 Future Development:
+- Leela Chakra AI retains the right to:
+  - Use the developed technology in other projects
+  - Continue development of similar solutions
+  - Create derivative works based on the technology
+  - License similar solutions to other parties
+  - Patent any innovations created during development

+5.8 Knowledge and Expertise:
+- All knowledge, expertise and experience gained during development remains with Leela Chakra AI
+- This includes:
+  - Technical know-how
+  - Problem-solving approaches
+  - Development patterns and practices
+  - Industry insights and learnings

 6. Marketing and Promotion
 Joint Marketing Campaigns: Both parties agree to jointly market the collaboration via their respective social media platforms, websites, and any other channels available and known to them.